U.S. Department of Transportation

 Figure 10.
 Recommended Safety EdgeSM configuration for AC pavements and overlays.

-Currently, there are four devices available from three different manufacturers, which are: (1) the "Shoulder Wedge Maker" manufactured by TransTech, www.transtechsys.com (2) the "Advant-Edger" and "Ramp Champ" manufactured by the Advant-Edge Paving Equipment LLC, www.advantedgepaving.com and (3) the "SafeTSlope Edge Smoother" by Troxler Electronic Laboratories, Inc, http://www.troxlerlabs.com/products/paving.php.
-All manufacturers provide detailed installation instructions for attaching their devices to the paver screed.
+Currently, there are three devices available from two different manufacturers, which are the "Shoulder Wedge Maker" manufactured by TransTech, and the "Advant-Edger" and "Ramp Champ" manufactured by the Advant-Edge Paving Equipment LLC.
+Each manufacturer provides detailed installation instructions for attaching their devices to the paver screed.
 The devices can be easily attached to and removed from the paver screed with a simple two-bolt connection.
 The Safety EdgeSM device should fit closely to the end plate to prevent AC from getting between the device itself and end plate.
 The Ramp Champ can be set to a range of angles, while the other devices have a fixed angle.

-This device is available from Carlson Paving Products, Inc. (Safety Edge End Gate) http://www.carlsonpavingproducts.com.
-The ski of the device forms the slope of the Safety EdgeSM and can be set to a range of angles.
+The end plate modification devices are available from Carlson Paving Products, Inc., (Safety Edge End Gate) and Willow Designs LLC.
+The ski of the devices form the slope of the Safety EdgeSM and can be set to a range of angles.
 The screed operator can adjust the angle of the ski while paving to ensure the final angle of the Safety EdgeSM after rolling is close to 30 degrees.

 The Safety EdgeSM can be placed with all dense-graded AC materials that have been properly designed in accordance with existing mixture design methods, including: Hot Mix Asphalt (HMA), Warm Mix Asphalt (WMA), HMA with high amounts of Recycled Asphalt Pavement (RAP), HMA with Recycled Asphalt Shingles (RAS), polymer modified asphalt (PMA), rubberized gap graded and open graded mixes, and other specialty mixtures.
 The demonstration projects included HMA, RAP, RAS, WMA, and PMA mixtures.